Preventing Alzheimer’s Disease: What Do We Know?Admin2022-07-22T10:57:53-04:00

 Some of the strongest evidence that this might be the case comes from the NIA-sponsored Advanced Cognitive Training for Independent and Vital Elderly (ACTIVE) trial.
 In this trial, healthy adults age 65 and older participated in 10 sessions of memory, reasoning, or speed-of-processing training with certified trainers for 5 to 6 weeks, with “booster sessions” made available to some participants 11 months and 3 years after initial training.
 The sessions improved participants’ mental skills in the area in which they were trained (but not in other areas), and improvements persisted years after the training was completed.
 In addition, participants in all three groups reported that they could perform daily activities with greater independence as many as 10 years later, although there was no objective data to support this.

 Scientists think that some of these activities may protect the brain by establishing “reserve,” the brain’s ability to operate effectively even when it is damaged or some brain function is disrupted.
 Another theory is that such activities may help the brain become more adaptable in some mental functions so it can compensate for declines in others.
-Find here more about home solutions for every house.
-Scientists do not know if particular types of cognitive training—or elements of the training such as instruction or social interaction—work better than others, but many studies are ongoing.
+Scientists do not know if particular types of cognitive training — or elements of the training such as instruction or social interaction — work better than others, but many studies are ongoing.

 Can Certain Diets Prevent Alzheimer’s Disease?